ibm-ecm/fncm-code-signing-signature-files/README.md

 ### Verifying AIX, Linux, and zLinux Binaries

 The signature files for AIX, Linux, and zLinux binaries can be found in this repository under the component and version directory structure.
 You will also find any files needed to verify the authenticity of the signature files in this repository.
 Signature files are either given similar names to the original file with a .sig suffix or a name matching the part number of the original file with a .sig suffix.
 Public keys and public certificates are generally given a .pem suffix.
 Under each version folder can be one of several folders with additional files:
+- cpetools - Signature files for the executable binary files for Content Platform Engine tools
 - docker-image - Signature file for the tgz package containing the Docker image.
 Note that the image inside of the package is also signed, though the signature for the image is embedded inside of the image itself.
+- installers - Signature files for the executable installer files
 - keys-certificates - Contains the following files that can be used to validate that a signature file is valid:
   - certificate.pem - The public certificate used to generate the signature file
   - intermediate.pem - the public intermediary certificate (outside this repository the certificate might be named chain0.pem)
   - publickey.pem - The public key for validating the signature
-- media - Signature files for the installation media package, in which the installers and other files related to the component can be found (usally tar.gz or tgz files)
+- media - Signature files for the installation media package, in which the installers and other files related to the component can be found

 You can verify the file using the signature and public key files with the OpenSSL command.